 Along with the business district, Wedgwood’s concept of itself as a distinct neighborhood also developed gradually, especially during the 1940s and 1950s with the work of Albert Balch who built houses in land plats named Wedgwood.
-The first Wedgwood was between NE 80th to 85th Streets on the west side of 35th Ave NE.
+The first cluster of Wedgwood houses was between NE 80th to 85th Streets on the west side of 35th Ave NE.

 By the 1950s Balch owned three of the four corners of the intersection of 35th & 85th, and he reserved them to make Wedgwood a convenient neighborhood with grocery stores, gas stations, the “Sir Wedgwood” restaurant, medical/dental offices, barber shops and many other small stores.

 Beginning in 1945, many of the businesses at NE 85th Street began naming themselves “Wedgwood” because they were surrounded on both sides of 35th Ave NE by Balch’s Wedgwood housing developments.
 Listings in the phone book show that the former Hansen’s Tavern at 8517 35th Ave NE, having undergone remodelling, changed its name to Wedgwood Tavern in 1945 or 1946, the first business to do so.
 During the 1950s the business district at the NE 85th Street intersection became the heart of Wedgwood, as it is today.